-2.0 Annual survey
+2.0 Ongoing Feedback survey

-- 2.1 At the end of each academic year, a survey will be sent to all service users that year.
-Feedback will be reviewed and analysed.
-The analysis of the survey as well as any points of learning will be incorporated into the Union Advice annual report. - 2.2 As far as possible, the annual survey questions will be standardised to ensure that data is comparable across academic years. - 2.3 Supplementary questions may be asked that go beyond measuring student satisfaction.
-These may include questions about service improvements, or City policy. - 2.4 The survey will always include a variation of the following:- - Method of advice received, if it was received in a timely manner, reason for contact. - Monitoring the usefulness and impact of the advice received. - Approach and service delivered by advisors. - Overall satisfaction of the service. - Demographics (in order for us to be able to recognise any student groups that may be under-represented). - 2.5 A survey link will be sent to all students who have contacted the service in the given academic year. - 2.6 The service may use some of its budget to hold a small prize draw to incentivise completion.
+- 2.1 As far as possible, the survey questions will be standardised to ensure that data is comparable across academic years. - 2.3 Supplementary questions may be asked that go beyond measuring student satisfaction.
+These may include questions about service improvements, or City policy. - 2.4 The survey will always include a variation of the following:- - Method of advice received, if it was received in a timely manner, reason for contact. - Monitoring the usefulness and impact of the advice received. - Approach and service delivered by advisors. - Overall satisfaction of the service. - Demographics (in order for us to be able to recognise any student groups that may be under-represented). - 2.5 A survey link will be sent to all students who have contacted the service in the given academic year.
+This will usually be sent once a case has closed and the student no longer requires advice. - 2.6 The service may use some of its budget to hold a small prize draw to incentivise completion.
 In order to be entered into the draw the student will be required to enter their student number.
-It will be made clear that a student number is not linked to answers during the analysis to ensure all answers remain anonymous.
+It will be made clear that a student number is not linked to answers during the analysis to ensure all answers remain anonymo3.1 The survey will be included in a link at the bottom of every email sent to advisees. - 3.2 Advisors will only mention this survey verbally during a meeting with a student in the case that dissatisfaction with the service is explicitly expressed.